 If you’re familiar with the world of finance, you’ll know that PCP finance is often cheaper than HP finance.
 This is because you’re not paying off the entire value of the vehicle.
 The monthly finance payments are calculated so that you cover the depreciation (difference between new price and the predicted price at the end of your PCP contract) and interest-only on the cash price (total loan amount).
 With PCP you only pay off a set amount of the vehicle, usually around 50% and then at the end of the term, you have three options:

 PCP finance agreements will almost always specify a mileage allowance and if your bike is your sole means of transport, you may find these restrictive.

 Because PCP is designed around you handing the keys back at the end of the term, you may get penalised if the bike’s in poor condition or if you exceed the mileage limits.

-Smaller dealers may have a better range of bikes in your price bracket and may not have access to PCP or HP finance deals, meaning that you’re not just restricted to main or larger dealers to buy a used bike.
+Smaller dealers may have a better range of bikes in a lower price bracket and may not have access to PCP or HP finance deals for these low asking prices, meaning that with a loan you’re not just restricted to main or larger dealers with newer bikes.